 Sequence03.00_02_52_15.Still001_hero

-Gina Aldinger and her husband, Chuck, are happy Gina could receive expert care at home.
+Gina Aldinger and her husband, Chuck, of Wilmington, are happy Gina could receive expert care at home through the Hospital at Home program.

 Healing at home

-EMTs administered oxygen and rushed her to Novant Health New Hanover Regional Medical Center in Wilmington.
-It was there she learned that what she thought was COVID was chronic obstructive pulmonary disease – COPD.
+EMTs administered oxygen and rushed her to Novant Health New Hanover Regional Medical Center in Wilmington where she received a diagnosis of chronic obstructive pulmonary disease – COPD.

 Aldinger spent two nights being cared for in the hospital.